MXM and Wolf Cousins: Maratone's evolution and success in teen pop

-During the year, Dr. Luke experienced his breakthrough year as a solo producer away from working with Maratone and, in terms of producing music, was specifically affiliated with Benny Blanco.
+During the year, Dr. Luke experienced his breakthrough year as a solo producer away from working with Maratone and was specifically affiliated with Benny Blanco.
 He also worked very closely with singer-songwriter Kesha six years beforehand on album material and, once signed to RCA Records, began to expose her to mainstream attention with her featured appearances on songs with Flo Rida, Pitbull and Taio Cruz and her debut hit single "Tik Tok".
 Luke also contributed to the song "Party in the U.S.A." by Miley Cyrus.
-Co-written by Jessie J, the song became her highest-charting song to enter the charts of the time, kickstarting Miley's professional music career.
+Co-written by Jessie J, the song became her highest-charting song, kickstarting Miley's professional music career.

 In the turn of the decade, Kesha released her debut album Animal, which alongside Dr. Luke, also featured contributions from Max and Shellback.
 The album itself marked a significant milestone in the direction of Maratone's production style from pop rock to dance pop and electropop and, in some cases, a combination of the two.
-This was solidified when they worked with Usher on the song "DJ Got Us Fallin' in Love", which became one of the team's first recordings that was influenced prodominantly around club music.
+This was solidified when they worked with Usher on the song "DJ Got Us Fallin' in Love", which became one of the team's first recordings that was influenced predominantly around club music.
 Max and Dr. Luke had a hand in working with Katy Perry on her second album Teenage Dream, after the success of her debut One of the Boys, with Katy referring to the experience as "a wonderful collaborative effort", despite public concerns of Dr. Luke's work ethic with other artists.
 Max and Shellback also worked with Pink on the songs "Raise Your Glass" and "Fuckin' Perfect", which became instant hits.
 The pair follow a strong pop style, which was reminiscent in other releases contributed by the Maratone team.
 During the time that Shellback spent with Max, he also began to develop working partnerships with Benny Blanco and Kristian Lundin.
 Shellback even worked with Blanco on Maroon 5's song "Moves like Jagger", alongside Christina Aguilera, which was his first song he produced without Max and became an instant hit, topping the charts in over 18 countries.
 The song was also certified Diamond by the Recording Industry Association of America in 2021.